dimview/magnetophon/README.md

 #magnetophon

-Magnetophon is command-line audio recorder for Mac OS X. Each time audio volume exceeds predefined threshold, magnetophon creates a new AIFF file in current folder.
+Magnetophon is command-line audio recorder for Mac OS X. Each time audio volume exceeds predefined RMS threshold, magnetophon creates a new AIFF file in current folder.
 File name reflects date and time when recording started, e.g., 2013-12-31 23.59.59.aiff.

 This can be useful for time shifting audio.
 For example, if a VHF radio is connected to